Header image courtesy of @duddellshk (via Instagram)

-However, don’t let the lines deter you, as your patience will pay off when you bite into their famous baked barbecue pork bun ($22), a heavenly marriage of umami-packed char siu and sweet, flaky pineapple bun, or their succulent steamed beef balls with bean curd ($19), which are infused with fragrant dried orange peels and bursting with beefy flavour—just make sure you have a few napkins on hand to catch the juices dribbling down your chin!
+However, don’t let the lines deter you, as your patience will pay off when you bite into its famous baked barbecue pork bun, a heavenly marriage of umami-packed char siu and sweet, flaky pineapple bun, or their succulent steamed beef balls with bean curd, which are infused with fragrant dried orange peels and bursting with beefy flavour—just make sure you have napkins on hand to catch the juices dribbling down your chin!

-Small and minimally adorned, this hole-in-the-wall eatery looks the part of a local, no-frills diner, but its menu is actually filled with modern and unique creations, like spring rolls with cheese & prawn ($36) and sesame shrimp toast ($42).
-Of course, you can’t go wrong with their classic fried turnip cakes with XO sauce ($43) and steamed pork ribs with garlic & black bean sauce ($28), either!
+Small and minimally adorned, this hole-in-the-wall eatery looks the part of a local, no-frills diner, but its menu is actually filled with modern and unique creations, like spring rolls with cheese and prawn and sesame shrimp toast.
+Of course, you cannot go wrong with Chau Kee’s classic fried turnip cakes with XO sauce and steamed pork ribs with garlic and black bean sauce, either!

 Chau Kee, Shop H1, G/F, Tung Lee Mansion, Water Street, Sai Ying Pun

-Set on the second floor of Sheraton Hotel, this well-appointed Cantonese restaurant is known for their elevated twists on classic dim sum delicacies; and though the options are not overly extensive, each dish is thoughtfully executed with culinary finesse.
-There’s not a loser in the lot, but while you’re here, we say you might as well splurge on the fancy stuff like the deep-fried glutinous dumpling with foie gras ($78) and shrimp spring roll with sea urchin.
+Set on the second floor of The Sheraton, this well-appointed Cantonese restaurant is known for its elevated twists on classic dim sum delicacies.
+Although the options are not overly extensive, each dish is executed with culinary finesse.
+There’s not a loser in the lot, but while you’re here, we say you might as well splurge on the fancy stuff like the deep-fried glutinous dumpling with foie gras and shrimp spring roll with sea urchin.

-Celestial Court Chinese Restaurant, 2/F, Sheraton Hong Kong Hotel & Towers, 20 Nathan Road, Tsim Sha Tsui | (+852) 2369 1111
+Celestial Court Chinese Restaurant, 2/F, The Sheraton Hotel & Towers, 20 Nathan Road, Tsim Sha Tsui | (+852) 2369 1111

-With these prices, it’s definitely worth going for the weekend salon brunch, which is offered in two separate three-hour sessions—12 pm to 3 pm and 3 pm to 6 pm—and gets you unlimited dim sum, snacks, rice and noodles, soup, mains, and desserts—plus free-flow wine or champagne for $788 per person.
+With these prices, it’s definitely worth going for the weekend salon brunch, which is offered in two separate three-hour sessions—12 pm to 3 pm and 3 pm to 6 pm—and gets you unlimited dim sum, snacks, rice and noodles, soup, mains, and desserts—plus free-flow wine or champagne for $888 per person.
 It’s a no-brainer, really.
 Just make sure you call ahead in advance to reserve your table as seats fill up fast.

 Duddell’s, 3/F, Shanghai Tang Mansion, 1 Duddell Street, Central | (+852) 2525 9191

-Dim Sum Library.
-This 1920s Art Deco-inspired eatery serves contemporary dishes with a quirky twist that aren’t too hefty on your wallet.
-Sat among fancy bird cages, peacock tiled walls, and dim lighting, diners can tuck into delicious bites like the melt-in-your-mouth wagyu puff with black pepper ($92), black truffle har gau ($62), and dan dan xiao long bao ($72)—a spicy take on the highly popular dish.
+Dim Sum Library is a 1920s Art Deco-inspired eatery that serves contemporary dim sum dishes with a quirky twist that are not too hefty on your wallet.
+Sat among fancy bird cages, peacock-themed walls, and dim lighting, diners can tuck into delicious bites like the melt-in-your-mouth Wagyu puff with black pepper, black truffle har gau, and dan dan xiaolongbao—a spicy take on the highly popular dish.

-For the ultimate cultural experience, head to LockCha Tea House in Hong Kong Park and lap up the soothing atmosphere and cultured environment as you indulge in a selection of vegetarian dim sum that is made fresh daily.
+For the ultimate cultural experience, head to LockCha Tea House in Hong Kong Park and lap up the soothing atmosphere and cultured environment as you indulge in vegetarian dim sum made fresh daily.
 This traditional Canton-style teahouse is the perfect place to relax during lunch, after work, or dinner—the only requirement being that you must choose a tea from a collection of a hundred in order to select dim sum from the à la carte menu.

-Don’t expect to see anything too fancy on the menu though, as the emphasis is on well-executed modern Cantonese cuisine, with favourites like BBQ pork steamed rice rolls ($55), steamed prawn dumpling ($55), and egg custard bun ($48) featuring on the menu.
-You will, however, find some distinctively local dishes such as double-boiled pig lung with almond ($108) and steamed chicken feet with black bean sauce.
+Don’t expect to see anything too fancy on the menu, though, as the emphasis is on well-executed modern Cantonese cuisine, with favourites like BBQ pork steamed rice rolls, steamed prawn dumpling, and egg custard bun featuring on the menu.
+You will, however, find some distinctively local dishes such as double-boiled pig lung with almond and steamed chicken feet with black bean sauce.

 The Grand Stage, 2/F, Western Market, 323 Des Voeux Road, Central | (+852) 2815 2311